fergusq/tampio/README.md

     napakan neuronin lauetessa sähäkästä syötteestä käyköön niin, että napakan neuronin ulostuloksi asetetaan sähäkän syötteen summan neliöjuuri,

 ## Expressions

+### Variables

+Usually variables consist of an adjective and a noun.

+    kiva luku        # the nice number
+    lyhyt lista      # the short list
+    pieni vektori    # the small vector
+    loistava laskuri # the great counter
+    annettu pituus   # the given length
+    haluttu tulos    # the desired result

+The special variable `se` is used to refer to the self object (`this` in JavaScript).
+It can also appear in form `se itse` (meaning "itself") when appearing as the object or predicative of a sentence where it is also the subject.

+    Luvun arvo on se itse. # the identity function

+It is possible to create the variable when first using it.

+    [variable], joka on [expression/predicative],
+    [variable] [joka on [expression/predicative]]

+Note that the second syntax has literal `[]` characters.
+When either of these is used, the variable is created and its value is set to the value of the expression.

+It is also possible to initialize the variable to be a new object.

+    uusi [adjective] [noun]
+    [adjective] uusi [noun]

+This is equivalent to `[adjective] [noun], joka on uusi [noun],`.
+All words must agree in case (be inflected in the same case).

 ### Literal numbers